 Kidney Cancer Surgery

-RPCI surgeons have performed over 300 partial and 200 radical nephrectomies over the last five years, the highest volume of kidney cancer surgery and the highest volume of partial nephrectomy in Western New York.
+We have performed more than 300 partial and 200 radical minimally invasive nephrectomies (kidney removals) over the last five years, the highest volume of kidney cancer surgeries and the highest volume of partial nephrectomies in upstate New York.